Chicago Car Accident Attorneys

 The fact remains that vehicle accidents are going to continue to occur, no matter how many steps are taken to try to protect drivers and their passengers from accidents and injuries.

-Thankfully, most vehicle accidents are relatively harmless: a fender bender, perhaps, or a parking lot mishap.
-But at the other extreme are multiple-vehicle accidents, like the 11-car pile-up that occurred in Schaumburg in January, 2013, when an icy road forced one car and then another to spin out of control.
+Thankfully, most vehicle accidents are relatively harmless, like a fender bender in a parking lot.
+But at the other extreme are serious accidents that cause serious injuries.
 And while many crashes involve only minor injuries or only property damage to cars and road barriers, the unfortunate reality is that some car accidents are serious, and can end up with tragic or even fatal results to motorists and their passengers.

 Learn What You Should Do Next If Injured in a Car AccidentA Serious Vehicle Accident Can End Up Being Extremely Costly to You

 When it is serious, a car accident injury will not only result in expensive emergency care and a lengthy hospital stay, it can have tremendous short- and long-term financial and physical impacts.
 A serious injury may keep you away from your job for an extended period, or even make it impossible for you to resume your job.
 It may require extended care, such as costly home-care from a professional care-giver or therapist.
 It can require expensive medical equipment.
-It may even cause a permanent disability, particularly if the accident causes traumatic injury to the head or spine.
+It may even cause a permanent disability, particularly if the accident causes traumatic brain injury or a debilitating spine injury.

 Consequently, with all these burdens, even car accidents with injuries from which you can fully recover can be financially devastating not only to you, but to family members and others that may rely upon your financial support.Insurance Does Not Always Supply a Remedy